WeAreMovingForward/wearemovingforward.github.io/index.md

 ## Continue to share your progress

-+ On March 8, 2018, **42** firms made a public commitment to nurture diverse, inclusive and harassment-free workplaces.
-Another **16** firms pledged to make their commitment public soon.
++ As of June 8, 2018, **we are working with over 100 firms**. **84** firms have made a public commitment to nurture diverse, inclusive and harassment-free workplaces.
+Another **18** firms pledged to make their commitment public soon, and we're actively helping them finalize materials.
 + We’re inviting additional VCs to commit to [share](https://airtable.com/shrudsWooa1wa7sCm) their policies, statements, and points-of-contact.
 + If you’re a founder, and your investor isn’t on here yet, please share the #MovingForward project with them.